Christianity in the ante-Nicene period: Footwashing

 The early Christian apologist Tertullian recorded that footwashing was a regular part of Christian worship in the ante-Nicene period.
 Footwashing was done with a basin "of water for the saints' feet" and a "linen towel".
 Being commanded in John 13, the early Church Fathers Augustine of Hippo and John Chrysostom held that footwashing is done in imitation of Jesus, a rite also being encouraged by Origen.
-The early Church Father Clement of Alexandria linked the new sandals given by to Prodigal Son with feetwashing, describing "non-perishable shoes that are only fit to be worn by those who have had their feet washed by Jesus, the Teacher and Lord."
+The early Church Father Clement of Alexandria linked the new sandals given to the Prodigal Son with feetwashing, describing "non-perishable shoes that are only fit to be worn by those who have had their feet washed by Jesus, the Teacher and Lord."
 The early Church thus saw footwashing to be connected to repentance, involving a spiritual cleansing by Jesus.

 Date of Easter

 Eastern and Western Mediterranean Christians had a history of differences and disagreements dating back to the second century.
 Among the most significant early disagreements is the Quartodecimanism controversy.
 Until the late second century there was a difference in dating the celebration of the Christian Passover/Easter between Western churches and those of Asia Minor.
 The churches in Asia Minor celebrated it on the 14th of the Jewish month of Nisan, the day before Jewish Passover, regardless of what day of the week it fell on, as the Crucifixion had occurred on the day before Passover according to the Gospel of John.
 The Latins called them Quartodecimans, literally meaning 14'ers.
 At the time, the West celebrated Easter on the Sunday following the Jewish 14th of Nisan.

 Victor, the bishop of Rome, attempted to declare the Nisan 14 practice heretical and excommunicate all who followed it.
 On this occasion Irenaeus and Polycrates of Ephesus wrote to Victor.
-Irenaeus reminded Victor of his predecessor more tolerant attitude and Polycrates emphatically defended the Asian practice.
+Irenaeus reminded Victor of his predecessor's more tolerant attitude and Polycrates emphatically defended the Asian practice.
 Victor's "excommunication" of the Asians was apparently rescinded, and the two sides reconciled as a result of the intervention of Irenaeus and other bishops, including Tertullian.
 Both Tertullian and Irenaeus were pupils of Polycarp, who was a student of the Apostle John and, according to Polycarp's own written words, was also a "hearer" of the other Apostles.
 Polycarp was a bishop in Smyrna.

 Eusebius later claimed that synods and conferences of bishops were convened, which ruled "without a dissenting voice" in support of Easter on Sunday.
 A uniform method of computing the date of Easter was not formally addressed until 325 at the First Council of Nicaea.
 Today, the date still varies between West and East, but this is because the West later adopted the Gregorian calendar over the Julian calendar.